fauzisho/fauzisho/README.md

 ### Hi there 👋
 Hi!
-I’m Fauzi, a passionate architect of Artificial Intelligence and Software Engineering, dedicated to pioneering transformative innovations more connected world.
+I’m Fauzi, a passionate architect of Artificial Intelligence and Software Engineering.
 ![My Visitors](https://komarev.com/ghpvc/?username=fauzisho)

 ## 📖 About me